VINAY-0119/auth_app/README.md

 conn.commit()
 conn.close()
-You can run this in a Python shell or save it as a script and execute it.

-4. Run the Flask application
+Run the script:

 bash
 Copy code
+python init_db.py
+Run the Flask app

+bash
+Copy code
 python app.py
-By default, the app will start on:
+Open your browser at:

 cpp
 Copy code
 http://127.0.0.1:5000
-Open this URL in your browser to access the login page.

 Usage
-Use the default credentials to log in:
+Log in with the default user:

 Username: admin

 Password: 1234

-On successful login, a personalized welcome message appears.
+A successful login shows a personalized welcome message.

-Invalid credentials display an error message.
+Incorrect login attempts display error messages.

-Security Considerations
+Security Notice
-This project is intended for educational and demonstration purposes.
-Plaintext password storage is insecure and should never be used in production.
-For production readiness:
+This project is for educational use only.
+Storing passwords in plaintext is unsafe and not recommended for production.
+For production systems, you should:

-Implement password hashing (e.g., werkzeug.security.generate_password_hash)
+Use password hashing (werkzeug.security.generate_password_hash)

-Use secure session management and cookies
+Employ secure session management

-Manage configuration and secrets via environment variables
+Use environment variables for sensitive config

-Deploy using HTTPS to encrypt traffic
+Deploy over HTTPS

-Roadmap for Improvements
+Future Improvements
-Implement user registration and password reset
+User registration and password recovery

-Add secure password hashing and salting
+Password hashing and salting

-Build logout and session expiration functionality

-Introduce role-based access controls
+Session expiration and logout

+Role-based access control

-Enhance UI/UX with modern frameworks
+UI improvements with modern frameworks

-Write comprehensive tests and validation
+Automated testing and input validation

-License
-This repository is open source and free for educational use.